Chrisgmsl22/full-expressjs-todo-app/ACTION_PLAN.md

 3. **Progressive Complexity**: Build up gradually as concepts become clear
 4. **Question-Driven**: Ask questions to deepen understanding
 5. **Mistake Learning**: Embrace errors as learning opportunities

+## AI Interaction Guidelines ⚠️ IMPORTANT

+**CRITICAL RULE**: This is YOUR learning project - you do the coding!

+**What AI Should Do:**

+-   ✅ Explain concepts and provide guidance
+-   ✅ Show suggestions in the sidebar (code examples)
+-   ✅ Help debug issues and explain errors
+-   ✅ Answer questions about best practices
+-   ✅ Point out potential improvements

+**What AI Should NOT Do:**

+-   ❌ Write or modify code files directly
+-   ❌ Use edit_file, search_replace, or similar tools
+-   ❌ Make changes to your codebase
+-   ❌ Solve problems for you

+**Your Role:**

+-   🎯 Implement all code changes yourself
+-   🎯 Use AI suggestions as learning material
+-   🎯 Ask questions when you need clarification
+-   🎯 Experiment and learn from mistakes

+**Remember**: The goal is for YOU to learn backend development, not for AI to build the app!

 ## Current Session Notes